 MBFF’s top tips for a great day

-- 🎟 BUYING TICKETS – buy online before 26th May 2019 to get the cheapest tickets (see below);
+- 🎟 BUYING TICKETS – buy online ahead of time to get the cheapest tickets (see below);

 - ⏳ TIMING – plan to be there for the whole day – there is so much to see and do!